Rui'an: Economy

-Rui'an has been a rich and prosperous city since ancient times.
-However, it was not until the practice of economic reform and opening that Rui'an regained its momentum.
+Rui'an has been a relatively wealthy and prosperous city since ancient times.
+However, it was not until the initialization of Reform and Opening Up that Rui'an regained its momentum.
 The people of Rui'an have been pioneers in many fields, especially in the development of China's market economy in the form of joint-stock system.

-They set up a household contract responsibility system, which would encourage the citizens to take lead in the household industries, and they tried their best to sell their products.
-Consequently, Rui'an experienced fast economic development.
+They set up a household contract responsibility system, which would encourage the citizens to take lead in the household industries, and in turn invest their best effort to sell their products.
+Consequently, Rui'an experienced rapid economic development.
 The government induced the rural entrepreneurs and shareholders to cooperate effectively.
-Many kinds of economic systems have been introduced in Rui'an, making regional development speedier.
-One such system is the famous "Wenzhou Pattern", which became well known both in China and abroad.
+Many kinds of economic systems that have significantly accelerated regional development have been experimented and introduced in Rui'an.
+Together, these approaches became known as the "Wenzhou Model" (温州模式), and is from 1980s to early 21st century one of the leading model for economic growth both in China and abroad.

 In 2005, Rui'an ranked 39th place in comprehensive economic strength among the first 100 counties and cities of China.
 In the 20-square-kilometer economic development zone at the provincial level, there is enthusiasm for capital investment in building Rui'an into a new urban area with comprehensive development of industry, trade, science and technology.
 Rui'an is also known for its production of plastics and auto accessories.